isoAdvector/isoAdvector/README.md

     - Solves the volume fraction advection equation in either steady flow or periodic flow with the option of changing the flow direction at a specified time.
 - `applications/utilities/preProcessing/isoSurf`
     - Sets the initial volume fraction field for either a sphere, a cylinder or a plane.
+- `applications/utilities/postProcessing/uniFlowErrors`
+    - For cases with spheres and discs in steady uniform flow calculates errors relative to exact VOF solution

 ## IsoAdvection